Meadowhall (shopping centre): History

 The shopping centre was built by Bovis on the site previously occupied by Hadfields' East Hecla steelworks.

 The centre was opened on 4 September 1990.
 With a floor area of 139355 m2, it is the twelfth-largest (second-largest when first opened) shopping centre in the UK.
 It is similar in concept to the Merry Hill Shopping Centre at Brierley Hill in the West Midlands, which was completed just before Meadowhall.

 With over 280 stores, Meadowhall has been widely blamed for the closure of shops in both Sheffield City Centre, and Rotherham town centre.
 Meadowhall is wholly owned by Norges Bank Investment Management (NBIM) and is managed by British Land.
 The centre attracted 19.8 million visitors in its first year of opening, and now attracts about 30 million visitors a year.

+In October 2006, Meadowhall executed a major £91 million phased refurbishment - the largest since the centre opened in 1990.
+The project included a £43 million reconfiguration of the former Sainsbury's unit in the Market Street area to create large flagship stores for Next and Primark, alongside a £48 million refurbishment across all main mall areas.
+Improvements included the construction of a new upper-level mall linking the two anchor stores, the addition of a glazed atrium, new cafés, lifts, and staircases, as well as well as upgraded shop fronts and modernised interiors.
+The redevelopment also incorporated several environmental initiatives, including a rainwater and condensation harvesting system and the opening of an on-site Resource Recovery Centre, making Meadowhall the first shopping centre in the United Kingdom to process its own waste through a conveyor-belt recycling system.